 Holly Skaar, Idaho State Police/Commercial Vehicle Safety (Enforcement).
 Ms. Skaar is a Research Analyst, Sr. for Idaho State Police/Commercial Vehicle Safety Section.
 She has been with Idaho State Police for the past 30 years.
 What started as a part-time data entry position has worked its way into a career with a commitment to commercial vehicle safety and enforcement.
 Her focus is with commercial vehicle data management, data quality and IT systems.
 Currently Ms. Skaar is serving her 4th year as the Chair of the Commercial Vehicle Safety Alliance (CVSA) Information Systems Committee.
 The CVSA Information System Committee works with FMCSA, the Commercial Vehicle Industry and the 55 States/Territories forwarding MCSAP data quality standards, business rules and IT initiatives/problems.
 She is also a voting member for the Idaho Traffic Records Coordinating Committee (TRCC).
 Ms. Skaar earned her BA in Communications from Boise State University.

-Todd Spencer, Owner-Operator Independent Driver’s Association (Industry).
-Todd Spencer began his career in trucking as an employee-driver in 1974.
+Todd Spencer, Owner-Operator Independent Driver’s Association (OOIDA) (Industry).
+Mr. Spencer began his career in trucking as an employee-driver in 1974.
 In 1976, he purchased a truck and became an owner-operator trucker leased to a motor carrier.
-In 1978, he was elected to the Association's Board of Directors.
-In 1981, he sold his two trucks and assumed the role as Editor of the Association's magazine, Land Line, and Communications Director for OOIDA.
-Todd was elected Executive Vice President in 1992 and held this position for 26 years.
-Todd was elected President by the OOIDA board of directors on April 26, 2018.
-Spencer has testified before various committees in the U.S. Congress on trucking issues.
+In 1978, he was elected to the association's Board of Directors.
+In 1981, he sold his two trucks and assumed the role as Editor of the association's magazine, Land Line, and Communications Director for OOIDA.
+Mr. Spencer was elected Executive Vice President in 1992 and held this position for 26 years.
+He was elected President by the OOIDA board of directors on April 26, 2018.
+Mr. Spencer has testified before various committees in the U.S. Congress on trucking issues.
 He has served on various committees of the Commercial Vehicle Safety Alliance (CVSA) as an industry representative, as well as serving as an industry advisor to the Federal Motor Carrier Safety Administration and the National Transportation Safety Board.

 Tami Friedrich Trakh, Citizens for Reliable and Safe Highways (Safety).
 Ms. Trakh works as a Management Services Officer in telecommunications for the University of California Riverside.
 In 1989, Ms. Trakh’s sister Kris, brother-in-law Alan, niece Brandie, and nephew Anthony were killed in a crash involving an overturned tanker truck with faulty brakes.
 Following the Friedrich family’s loss, Ms. Trakh has participated in national and California state-specific actions in support of truck safety improvements.
 Ms. Trakh has worked as a volunteer for CRASH since its inception in 1990 and currently serves on its Board of Directors, as well as acting as a volunteer for the Truck Safety Coalition’s Survivor’s Network.
 Ms. Trakh earned her B.S. in Business Administration from National University.